JGAVEN/Lego-GPT/docs/SPRINT_PLAN_NEXT.md

 > **Note**: The software remains English-only.

-The final step of **Epic E-07 – FastAPI Gateway Refactor** is underway.
+The final step of **Epic E-07 – FastAPI Gateway Refactor** has concluded.

-## Sprint 93 – Docs & monitoring
+## Sprint 93 – Docs & monitoring (completed)
-* Polish `/docs`, expose Prometheus metrics and update README.
+* Polished `/docs`, exposed Prometheus metrics and updated README.

+No further sprints are scheduled; the project is ready for maintenance mode.